Chicago, IL · AI Automation & GTM Engineering

 A few things I've built, described by what they decide

 Anonymized on purpose.
-No clients, no numbers.
+No clients, no revenue figures.
 The logo behind a system is the least interesting thing about it.
 What's worth your time is the architecture and the decisions inside it.

 Free-text → live campaign engine